Life-Saving Spinal Tumor Treatment at University Hospitals

 - Biopsy: Extracting a tiny tissue sample of the tumor may be needed to confirm if it’s benign or malignant.

 - Magnetic resonance imaging (MRI): An MRI allows us to view all the parts of your spinal cord and spine to make an accurate diagnosis.

 Your general health as well as the type and location of your spinal tumor all play a role in determining your treatment.
-At University Hospitals, our goal is to provide you with the most advanced treatments that offer the least amount of impact on your body.
-Some of these treatments may include:
+At University Hospitals, our goal is to provide you with the most advanced spinal tumor treatments that offer the least amount of impact on your body.
+Each tumor is different and will require a different approach.
+For some, this may include spinal tumor surgery, while others may need to rely on other forms of spinal tumor treatment.
+Your spinal tumor specialist will walk you through your options and help you decide the best option for you.
+Some of these spinal tumor treatments may include:

 - Chemotherapy: Chemotherapy is a medicine that may be given orally or by injection to stop or slow the growth of a spinal tumor.

 - Corticosteroids: These drugs are intended to reduce swelling and may be an option if the tumor is pressing against your spinal cord.